ManuGithubSteam/Single_Gpu_Arch_GTX1060/README.md

 Win10 Enterprise
 Fully patched

-Use old Nvidia driver! : 368 something
+Use old Nvidia driver! : 368 something then update to the newest one.

+Also PCI Passtrough all usbs to xou get input.

+Use SSH to play music from the host.
+Intel HDA passtrough is not reliable and has a lot of glitches!

 Get SSH going to get sftp support and change files with host.